Zaxxon709/accountmanager/README.md

 - The options to backup, restore and clear data can be found in Account Manager's settings menu.
 - The backup created during authorization only backs up current installed add-ons.
 If you decide to add additional supported addons you should create another backup to save data for those add-ons.<br>
-- The default backup path can also be changed by the user at any time via the Account Manager settings menu.
+- The default backup path can also be changed by the user at any time via the Account Manager settings menu.<br>
+- The default path is not perssitent after build updates or fresh starts.
 For builders i'd recommend your wizard data path for backups.
-If the default path is changed make sure to complete another backup.
+For users i'd recommend whitelisting your backup directory.
+If the default path is changed make sure to complete another backup.<br>

 <p>Default Backup Path = special://userdata/addon_data/script.module.myaccts/</p><br>